jahaltom/mtDNA-Pre-term-birth-association-/README.md

 Output VCFs will only contaion SNPs.
 * outmtDNA_C.vcf: Only mtDNA (chr26)
 * outntDNA_C.vcf: Only autosomes (Chrs 1-22)
-*Same for outmtDNA_M.vcf and outntDNA_M.vcf
+* Same for outmtDNA_M.vcf and outntDNA_M.vcf

 ## Run Haplogrep3 online server.
 Use "rCRS PhyloTree 17.2" and  Kulczynski Distance function.
-Run this on outmtDNA.vcf.
+Run this on outmtDNA_C/M.vcf.
 Makes haplogroups folder.